Use "The Big 3" Leadership Framework Alongside Radical Candor to Transform Your Team

 I Just listened to the first episode and wanted to share several of my previous "horrible boss" experiences with you.

-I’ve been working about 13 years now.
+I've been working about 13 years now.
 At my first real job out of college I worked at a newspaper in PA in the advertising department.
 The department head was an older man who I can now accurately describe as a misogynist.
 I was young and after one particularly hard experience (I can’t recall the details), I cried in his office.
 A year later, I was promoted from assistant to junior ad sales rep and while I was given the good news he also added something along the lines of “as long as there is no more crying.”
-Toward the end of my time there, an African American woman was hired in a position over him and he quit 2 months later.
+Toward the end of my time there, a Black woman was hired in a position over him and he quit 2 months later.
 That’s when I really understood how the workplace can be for women.

 This boss was not much older than me, maybe 4 years.
 I was in my late twenties and she must have been early thirties.
 Her mood swings were incredible – one day she said hi in the morning and wanted to chat, other days she would ignore me for half of the day and then ask me to stay late working on projects with her that could have been done much earlier.
 She spoke harshly at times, but also praised me.
 Complete confusion.